Nuclear Regulatory Commission.

 FOR FURTHER INFORMATION CONTACT:

-The Nuclear Regulatory Commission (NRC) continues to prepare and issue Interim Staff Guidance (ISG) documents for fuel cycle facilities.
-These ISG documents provide clarifying guidance to the NRC staff when reviewing licensee integrated safety analysis, license applications or amendment requests or other related licensing activities for fuel cycle facilities under 10 CFR part 70.
-FCSS-ISG-10 has been issued and is provided for information.
+The Nuclear Regulatory Commission (NRC) plans to issue Interim Staff Guidance (ISG) documents for fuel cycle facilities.
+These ISG documents provide clarifying guidance to the NRC staff when reviewing either a license application or a license amendment request for a fuel cycle facility under 10 CFR part 70.
+The NRC is soliciting public comments on the ISG documents which will be considered in the final versions or subsequent revisions.

 III.
 Further Information

 The document related to this action is available electronically at the NRC's Electronic Reading Room at http://www.nrc.gov/reading-rm/adams.html.
-From this site, you can access the NRC's Agencywide Documents Access and Management System (ADAMS), which provides text and image files of NRC's public documents.
-The ADAMS accession number for the document related to this notice is provided in the following table.
+From this site, you can access the NRC's Agencywide Document Access and Management System (ADAMS), which provides text and image files of NRC's public documents.
+The ADAMS ascension number for the document related to this notice is ML043290270.
 If you do not have access to ADAMS or if there are problems in accessing the document located in ADAMS, contact the NRC Public Document Room (PDR) Reference staff at 1-800-397-4209, 301-415-4737, or by e-mail to firstname.lastname@example.org.

-Dated at Rockville, Maryland this 15th day of June 2006.
+Dated at Rockville, Maryland, this 24th day of November 2004.

 For the Nuclear Regulatory Commission.